mozilla-services/heka/docs/source/monitoring/index.rst

 * A Heka report will be generated and output to the console, hopefully providing insight into what caused the wedging.

+* A shutdown signal will be sent to the Heka pipeline, triggering a shut down if one hasn't already been sent.

 * An `abort` signal will propagate through the Heka pipeline, causing any wedged sandboxes to become unwedged and immediately exit, preserving their state if specified with the ``preserve_data = true`` config setting.

-* All remaining sandboxes will be shut down, preserving state if specified.

-* Heka will send itself a SIGQUIT signal, causing the process to immediately terminate, dumping the stack traces for all running goroutines to the console for forensic purposes.
+When this has finished usually Heka will become unwedged and exit cleanly, preserving the state of all so configured sandboxes.
+In some cases Heka will still not exit cleanly and will require a SIGQUIT signal.
+Even in these cases, however, state of sandbox plugins will often be serialized to disk such that it's available after a restart.